 Punish Behavior

 What are punitive damages meant to do?
 Punitive damages are meant to punish particularly egregious behavior by the defendant.
+For example, if a company knowingly sold a dangerous product despite knowing its risks, punitive damages may be awarded to punish the company for its willful disregard of safety.
 One of the most painful things is financial loss.
 Put simply, the more money someone loses, the less likely they are to repeat their offense.
 See “When Are Punitive Damages Available?” damages available” for more details on what kind of behavior qualifies.

 Financial loss is an effective means to prevent repeat offenses from the defendant, but unless they are of exemplary scales others won’t really take notice.
 This is why punitive damages can be ten times as much as the initial damages awarded.